ai-doge/PublicWiki/ai-doge-blog/content/posts/port_image_gan/index.md

 The collected images were preprocessed to fit the requirements of GAN training.
 Specifically, we resized the images to a uniform 512x512 pixel resolution.
 This step is crucial for the stability and effectiveness of the GAN model.

-## Part 2: Training the Projected GAN Model
+## Training the Projected GAN Model

 ### Choosing an Open-Source Project